By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 When this question turned up in the search terms for my blog I had to think about this subject for a while.

-Today in America a large number, possible the majority of people, describe themselves as “Spiritual not Religious.”
-When asked for a religious preference, my experience has been that the majority of people here in my area will say “Christian” despite having no particular denomination in mind and not having attended services in a long time.
+Today in America a large number, possibly the majority of people, describe themselves as “Spiritual, not Religious.”
+When asked for religious preference, my experience has been that the majority of people here in my area will say “Christian” despite having no particular denomination in mind and not having attended services in a long time.

 So what might this searcher have in mind by asking this particular question?
 I thought of four possibilities and they are below.

 Remember in the course of this discussion, that counselors are professionals and they want to earn a living.
 They may prefer to work with a particular population, but most can and do work with people of all faiths.
 It would be considered unethical to engage a client in counseling and then move from helping them with their problems to trying to convert them to your particular faith.
 But sometimes that does happen.

 So why would you ask about the counselor’s religion?

 1. You want a counselor that shared your religious values.

 If this is the case I think the question might need to be more specific.
 Many counselors include in their advertising that they are or practice “Christian Counseling.”
 Some additionally will advertise that they specialize in working with a particular denomination.

 I have seen therapists include in their ads that they work with those of a particular faith, say Seventh Day Adventists, Mormons, or from a Fundamentalist Christian perspective.